Armstrong County, Pennsylvania: 21st century

-Worthington is the county's primary agricultural hub and lies just west of Kittanning along Route 422.
+Worthington is the county's primary agricultural hub and lies just west of Kittanning along U.S. Route 422.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 664 sqmi, of which 653 sqmi is land and 11 sqmi (1.6%) is water.
+Armstrong County is one of the 423 counties served by the Appalachian Regional Commission, and it is identified as part of the "Midlands" by Colin Woodard in his book American Nations: A History of the Eleven Rival Regional Cultures of North America.

 Streams

 The Allegheny and Kiskiminetas rivers; Buffalo, Crooked, Cowanshannock, Redbank, and Mahoning creeks; and Carnahan Run, among others, have watersheds within the county.
 The Murphy, Nicholson, Ross, and Cogley islands are in the Allegheny in Armstrong County.

 Scrubgrass Creek

 Scrubgrass Creek arises in Wayne Township and flows through Boggs Township, passing Goheenville, to Pine Township where it empties into the Mahoning Creek at Mahoning Station.

 Sugar Creek

 Sugar Creek flows through Bradys Bend Township where it empties into the Allegheny River.
 Its tributaries include Cove Run, Hart Run, Holder Run, Long Run, Pine Run, and Whiskey Run.